 Finally, type quit and press Enter to exit the NTDSUtil management environment.

-After completing the steps above as you like, do not forget to check all DNS objects to delete any records of the removed DC.
+After completing the steps above, do not forget to check all DNS objects to delete any records of the removed DC.

 Αντιμετωπίζω ένα πρόβλημα με έναν demoted DC που έχει μείνει στα Sites and Services, και φυσικά με repadmin /replsummary.